 “The negotiations went well in a lot of ways, but they were a little strained at times,” RSU 18 Superintendent Carl Gartley said Thursday.
 “Ultimately, the staff got a very well-deserved raise.”

 With this week’s tentative agreement, pay rates for RSU 18’s ed techs, custodians and nutrition staff will rise by between 3% and 11% depending on the position.
-The district will also cover costs of textbooks for teachers and uniforms for custodial staff, among other new benefits.
+The district will also provide custodians up to $150 for uniforms and work clothes.

 Negotiations began in March, a few months behind the usual schedule as both sides retained outside counsel.
 Talks stalled for months in the summer before negotiations spilled on to social media in the weeks leading up to Wednesday’s board meeting.